kevinsupendi/intern-pendi/Documentation/quickstart.md

 - Install Terraform (Recommended version : >0.9.8) [link](https://www.terraform.io/intro/getting-started/install.html)

-### Create credentials

-1. In the terminal, go to terraform/gce/
-2. Run ./certs.sh, this script will generate certs and automatically put it in Terraform startup script.

-    ```
-    ./certs.sh
-    ```

 ### Securing Kubernetes
 In this project I use token authentication for Kubelet, Scheduler, and Controller-manager.
 Change tokens value in terraform/gce/terraform.tfvars